-One item that sold, miraculously, was a bookmark.
-Like the piece of paper you place between the pages of a book so you don’t lose your place…?
-Yeah, I sold one of those for $5.00.
+Oh, you know!
+Like the piece of paper that you place between the pages of a book so you don’t lose your place…?
+Yeah, that!
+I sold one of those for $5.00.

 It had a cute tassel with tiny small beads attached to the top.
 3 people bid.
-I guess the buyers found it pretty.
-I read on my Nook these days so it is quite rare for me to pick up a paperback book.
-When I saw the bookmark in my room, I reasoned with myself: I can either throw this out or I can list it on eBay and make a few extra bucks.
+I guess the bidders all found the bookmark pretty.
+Since I read on my Nook e-reader, it is quite unusual for me to pick up a paperback book these days.
+When I noticed the bookmark laying around in my bedroom, I reasoned with myself: I can either throw this out or I can list it on eBay and make a few extra bucks.